palkerecsenyi/grammarer/README.md

 # Adding grammar/vocab lists
 All lists are defined in the `lists` collection within the `grammarer-db` database.
 If this doesn't exist (it isn't created by default), you will need to add it manually.
 It's easiest to do this through [Mongo Compass](https://www.mongodb.com/products/compass), a desktop MongoDB client.
 You will also need the MongoDB CLI to insert large JSON objects in their original format.

-**Grammar lists can now be added through a simple and friendly GUI by an admin user.
-Simply sign in and click Magic Dashboard > Create and manage grammar/vocab lists > Add grammar list.
-This feature is yet to be implemented for vocab lists.**
+**Grammar and vocab lists can now be added through a simple and friendly GUI by an admin user.
+Simply sign in and click Magic Dashboard > Create and manage grammar/vocab lists > Add grammar list/Add vocab list.**

 Grammar and vocab lists have slightly different structures so they are explained separately.